HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/configure_sso/integrating_leap_sso/index.md

                     keycloakCert: <tls-secret>
         ```

-    2. Add OIDC definition as a server customization
+    3. Add the OIDC definition as a server customization in the `values.yaml` file.

         The properties that you need to specify may differ based on your identity provider.
 For additional information, refer to [Open Liberty documentation on OIDC](https://openliberty.io/docs/latest/reference/config/openidConnectClient.html)

-        Before moving on, verify that the discoveryEndpointURL is valid by opening it in a browser prior to entering it in the yaml file and update the clientSecret with the proper value obtained from your IdP
+        Before moving on, verify that the `discoveryEndpointURL` property is valid by opening the URL in a browser prior to entering it in the `values.yaml` file and updating the `clientSecret` with the proper value obtained from your IdP.

         Example of an OIDC definition: